 We believe that there is one true God who is the living Creator, author of life, omniscient, omnipotent, and omnipresent.
 He is eternally and existing in three persons: the Father, the Son and the Holy Spirit, equal in power and in glory.
 He is infallible in every way and governs all.

-We believe that Jesus of Nazareth is the Christ; He is Lord, God in flesh, the one true Messiah, and God’s only begotten Son.
-We believe: He was conceived by the Holy Spirit, born of the virgin Mary, lived a sinless life, released signs and wonders, and was a profound teacher.
-Through His humanity, He single handedly reconciled us to God through His substitutionary atoning death, and bodily resurrection.
-He ascended into heaven and sits at God’s right hand interceding on mankind’s behalf waiting for His return to the Earth
+We believe that Jesus of Nazareth is the Christ, He is Lord, God in flesh, the one true Messiah, and Gods only begotten Son.
+We believe He was conceived by the Holy Spirit, born of the virgin Mary, lived a sinless life, released signs and wonders and was a profound teacher.
+Christ reconciled us to God through His substitutionary atoning death, and bodily resurrection.
+He ascended into heaven and sits at God’s right hand interceding on mankind’s behalf waiting for His return to the Earth.

 We believe that the Holy Spirit came forth from the Father and Son to convict the world of sin, righteousness, and judgment.
 He also came forth to regenerate, sanctify and empower for ministry all who believe in Christ and are baptized in the Spirit.
 We believe the Holy Spirit indwells every believer in Christ and that He is an abiding Helper, Teacher and Guide.
 We believe in the present ministry of the Holy Spirit and in the exercise of all the Biblical gifts of the Spirit.

-We believe that the Scriptures of the Old Testament and the New Testament are the written word of God.
-The authors of the Scriptures were given divine inspiration, and the men that canonized the Scriptures were led by the Spirit to unify a doctrine that is without error in the original manuscripts.
-We also believe that the Scriptures are an infallible rule of faith and practice.
+We believe that the scriptures of the Old Testament and the New Testament are the written Word of God.
+The authors of the scriptures were given divine inspiration, and the men that canonized the scriptures were led by the Spirit to unify a doctrine that is without error, in the original manuscripts.
+We also believe that the scriptures are the infallible rule of faith and practice.